 Russian Film Week (RFW) returns this year for the second time and is twice as big, marking it as the biggest cross-cultural Russian event to have taken place outside of Russia.
-RFW aims to move beyond global politics and focus on bridging the widening gap between Russia and the West through culture.
-And while a handful of Russian filmmakers such as Eisenstein, Tarkovsky, or Andrey Zvyagintsev (‘Leviathan’, ‘Loveless’) have become well known in the West, the RFW mission is to bring the full scope of Russian cinema to an international market, and celebrate its artistic merit with global audiences.
+Russian Film Week aims to move beyond global politics and focus on bridging the widening gap between Russia and the West through culture.
+And while a handful of Russian filmmakers such as Eisenstein, Tarkovsky, or Andrey Zvyagintsev (‘Leviathan’, ‘Loveless’) have become well known in the West, the RFW mission is to bring the full scope of Russian movies to an international market and celebrate its artistic merit with global audiences.

-Besides the highly anticipated sell-out films ‘Mathilde’ (Alexey Uchitel) and ‘Arrythmia’ (Boris Khlebnikov), RFW will deliver the best of Russian film in the last 18 months, demonstrating the depth, richness, variety, and impressive technological innovation that Russian cinema has to offer to the world.
+We will see the highly anticipated sell-out films like ‘Mathilde’ (Alexey Uchitel) and ‘Arrythmia’ (Boris Khlebnikov).
+But also, Russian Film Week will deliver other best of Russian movies in the last 18 months.
+‘Demonstrating the depth, richness, variety, and impressive technological innovation that Russian cinema has to offer to the world’.
 The line-up will include shorts, animation, documentary films and a diversity of genres.

 The programme will go beyond multiple film screenings with Q&A sessions, to include: exhibitions, talks, parties, masterclasses, industry events, designed to pave the way for positive future collaborations between British and Russian film professionals.
-RFW will also be putting on fascinating documentary screenings as part its FemFest, Revolution Centenary, and Ecology Days.
+Russian Film Week will also be putting on fascinating documentary screenings as part its FemFest, Revolution Centenary, and Ecology Days.

 Waterstones Piccadilly will host throughout the week free VR demonstrations provided by Russian VR Seasons and PlanetPics (Natural Treasures of Russia programme).
-RFW opened with a screening of ‘Attraction’ followed by Q&A with film director Fjodor Bondarchuk and an after-party against a backdrop of suspended planes and vintage cars at the Science Museum.
+Russian Film Week opened with a screening of ‘Attraction’ followed by Q&A with film director Fjodor Bondarchuk and an after-party against a backdrop of suspended planes and vintage cars at the Science Museum.

 The closing screening of ‘Mathilde’ will take place at BFI followed by the after-party on the 26th November.
 The Golden Unicorn Awards Charity Gala Dinner will take place on the 25th of November.
-This is when the winners in 12 awards categories, including Best Foreign film About Russia, will be announced – as decided by a renowned international jury.
+This is when the winners in 12 awards categories will be announced – as decided by a renowned international jury.

 To discover more, visit Russian Film Week web site.